Weave a rush hat

 Rachel Frost works in a variety of mediums and disciplines, focusing on the reproduction of historic and traditional crafts.
 She specialises in the making of traditionally felted hats and the weaving of baskets.
 Her work can be found in museums and private collections worldwide.

 If you are planning to make a hat for someone else, it would be useful to obtain their head size.
 Using a soft tape measure, measure the head across the forehead / above the ears i.e. the widest part.

 Fee and refreshments

-£65 per person, to include tuition, teas and coffees.
-Please let the Museum know in advance any dietary requirements.
+£70 per person, to include tuition, teas and coffees.
+Please let the Museum know in advance if you have any dietary requirements.
 The Museum café will be open or you can bring a packed lunch.